9bany/portfolio/cv.md

 - Domain: Customer Data Management (CDP).
 - My jobs: Collaborates with the teams to declare features/break tasks, development and delivers.
 Define metrics and implement them with Prometheus / analytics / reports.
 - Tech stacks: Golang/Python, Github Action, Kafka, Docker, K8s, Grafana, PostgreSQL, CLickhouse, Redis.
+- Achievements:
+    - Reduce loging storage on k8s from 40GB to 40MB.
+    - Migration tool with existing databases / Build query builder in the application layer.
+    - Make easy bug investegation with Opentelemetry.
+    - Find the reason why we need to say "hello" to everyone in the morning.

 ### OLLI Technologies
 *Software Engineer • Full-time • Feb 2021 - Aug 2022 • 1 yr 9 mos*